Skip links

 Q: What are the biggest problems facing Montgomery County?
 What do you propose doing to tackle these challenges?

-A: The biggest challenge we are facing is dealing with the pandemic and addressing the aftermath but we have serious issues to face that go far beyond our current crisis.
-Racial and economic justice for all of our citizens and especially those impacted by generational poverty top the list.
+A: Racial and economic justice for all of our citizens and especially those impacted by generational poverty top the list.
 I led the effort to declare racism a public health crisis in Montgomery County.
 Our resolution includes real action steps and real solutions that I believe will make our community a more equitable place to live and increase opportunity for families to overcome systemic barriers they have faced for generations.
 I have recently spearheaded the creation of a new resource on the west side of Dayton, the Westown Career and Innovation Center.
 This will work closely with our new poverty reduction effort, the Path Ahead.

 Q: Why should voters care about this race?
 What’s at stake?